opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/aggregate.md

 { "sourceIp": "127.0.0.1", "destinationIp": "192.168.0.1", "status": 200 }
 ```

-If `when_exceeds` is set to `drop`, all three events process.
+If `when_exceeds` is set to `drop`, all three events are processed.

 ### percent_sampler

 The `percent_sampler` action controls the number of events aggregated based on a percentage of events.
 The action drops any events not included the percentage.

-You can set the percentage of events using the `percent` configuration, which indicates the percentage between 0% and 100% of events processed during a one second interval.
+You can set the percentage of events using the `percent` configuration, which indicates the percentage of events processed during a one second interval (0%--100%).

 For example, if percent is set to `50`, the action tries to process the following events in the one second interval: